gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-render.md

 ## Assumptions

-* You have an account with GitHub.
+* You have an account with GitHub or GitLab.
 * You have completed the [Quick Start][] or have a Hugo website you are ready to deploy and share with the world.
 * You have a Render account.
 You can sign up at https://render.com/register.